-PR PRINCIPLE 4 Taking Informed and Transparent Decisions which are Subject to Effective Scrutiny and Managing Risk Supporti ng Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1 Being rigorous and transparent about how decisions are taken and listening and acting on the outcome of constructive scrutiny.
+PF RINCIPLE 4 Taking Informed and Trans parent Decisions which are Su bject to Effective Scrutiny and Managing Risk Supporti ng Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1 how decisions and transparent about are taken and listening on the outcome of trutiny.
 1.1 Develop and maintain an effective scrutiny function which encourages constructive challenge and enhances the Authority's performance overall and that of any organisation for which it is responsible.
 Scrutiny Committee.
 Agenda and minutes of the above.
 Documented follow-up requests.
 Service committee.
 Corporate Improvement Programme.
 Changing for the Future Board.
 Best Value Reviews.
 PSIF and self-evaluation.
-3 Y 1.2 Develop and maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based.
+LCPP.
+4 N 1.2 Develop and maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based.
 Service Agreement.
 Internal Audit function.
 Corporate Risk Management Group.
 Elected Members Scrutiny training.
 Record of decisions and supporting evidence.
 Record of professional advice.
 Risk assessment; Impact assessment.
 Use of option appraisal.
 Equality Impact and Environmental Assessments.
 3 Y 1.3 Put in place arrangements to safeguard members and employees against conflicts of interest and put in place appropriate processes to ensure that they continue to operate in practice.
 Councillors and officers codes of conduct.
 Declarations of interests and registration.
 Register of gifts and hospitality received.
 Procurement Strategy and Tender Procedures.
 4 N 1.4 Develop and maintain an effective audit committee (or equivalent) which is independent of the executive and scrutiny functions or make other appropriate arrangements for the discharge of the functions of such a committee.
 Scrutiny Committee (includes remit of former Audit and Risk Management Sub-Committee.)
-3 Y
+Review of Scrutiny Committee complete and reported to Committee 4 N